paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

 Create Operator Class
 =======================

 After creating the operator files, you need to create corresponding operator classes for each federated role.
-XFL supports automatic discovery of operators, which requires the following of naming conventions as below.
+XFL supports automatic discovery of operators, which requires the developers to follow the following naming rules to name the class of operator.
 The operator name is obtained by the following steps:

-1. Join the federation type, operator name, and federation role with underscore'_';
+1. Concatenate the federation type, algorithm name, and federation role by underscore '_';
 #.
-Change the initial letter and the letters after the underscores to uppercase;
+Switch the first letter and the letters right after the underscores to uppercase;
 #.
 Remove the underscores to get the class name.

-Taking Vertical Xgboost operator as an example, you need to create the class VerticalXgboostLabelTrainer in label_trainer.py, and create the class VerticalXgboostTrainer in trainer.py.
+Taking Vertical Xgboost operator as an example, you need to create class VerticalXgboostLabelTrainer in 'label_trainer.py', and class VerticalXgboostTrainer in 'trainer.py'.
-All operators accept the same parameter train_info, which is a dictionary type, see [Algorithm Parameter Explanation](section1.4/section1.4.3.md).
-Each class must contain a fit method which is implemented for the training process of operators and takes no other parameters.
+All operators accept a dictionary type parameter 'train_info'.
+Each class should implement a function called 'fit', where the training process is expected to be implemented in.
 For example:

 .. code-block:: python